jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-team-sharing-guide.md

 It is designed for use cases where the same, newly-created Adaptable Object (e.g. a Layout, Conditional Style, Advanced Search, Report etc.) will be required by multiple users.

+## Enabling Team Sharing
+For Team Sharing to be available both of the following must be set up:

+1. the `enableTeamSharing` property must be set to true in [TeamSharingOptions](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_teamsharingoptions_.teamsharingoptions.html#enableteamsharing)

+2. the Team Sharing Function must have its [Entitlement](./adaptable-entitlements-guide.md) set to 'Full'

 ## How It Works
 The workflow is simple (based on a pull operation):